-AIoT combines two of the most important technology paradigms of the 2020s: Artificial Intelligence (AI) and Internet of Things (IoT).
-In order to best understand AIoT from all relevant perspectives, we will start by looking at the why, what, who and how perspectives, inspired by the work of Simon Sinek as well as the St. Gallen IoT Lab :
+AIoT combines two of the most important technology paradigms of the 2020s: Artificial Intelligence (AI) and the Internet of Things (IoT).
+To best understand AIoT from all relevant perspectives, we will start by looking at the why, what, who and how perspectives, inspired by the work of Simon Sinek as well as the St. Gallen IoT Lab :

-- Why: Better understand and articulate the purpose and AIoT-enabled business outcomes
+- Why: Better understanding and articulating the purpose and AIoT-enabled business outcomes

 - What: What can be achieved with AIoT in terms of smart, connected products and solutions

 - Who: Roles and responsibilities in the context of an AIoT initiative

 - How: Project blueprint for AIoT execution and delivery